lbcsy/dongfeng-express/README.md

 #### Overview

-DongFeng Express is a tiny framework which can be used to deploy .Net desktop application without a need of complicate installer or updater, it is suitable for enterprise internal applications。
+DongFeng Express is a tiny framework which can be used to deploy .Net desktop application without a need of complicated installer or updater when running with Windows Sandbox, it downloads DLLs and resource files on demand, thus the application can be launched with a minimum set of files (as less as two files).
+It is suitable for enterprise internal applications。

 #### Framework Components